-At Pinpoint Mapping we offer the latest advances in survey technology and we use industry recognised equipment equipped with lasers to create high-density point clouds swiftly, safely and accurately – this is achieved by means of a rotating laser emitter that emits invisible light.
-When this invisibile light impacts on a surface the 3D unit receives back from the surface a point of light.
+At Pinpoint Mapping we offer the latest advances in laser scanning survey technology and we use industry recognised equipment equipped with lasers to create high-density point clouds swiftly, safely and accurately – this is achieved by means of a rotating laser emitter that emits invisible light.
+When this invisible light impacts on a surface the 3D unit receives back from the surface a point of light.
 Every major component of a land surface or a building within a scanned image is captured as 3D points of light also known as a point cloud dataset.

-On our return to our office we register the scans into a useable point cloud that enables the necessary measurements to be extracted, recorded and visualised according to a client’s specification, either in 2D format or 3D Building Information Models.
+On our return to the office we register the scans into a useable point cloud that enables the necessary measurements to be extracted, recorded and visualised according to a client’s specification, either in 2D format or 3D Building Information Models.

 How 3D Laser Technology Works

 Firstly a laser contained within the device rotates at high speed projecting millions of points of invisible light onto surrounding features.
 Under those circumstances when this light strikes various surfaces it reflects back their individual positions relative to the scanner.
 Thirdly each reflection of light is digitally captured as a “point” recording its dimensions and spatial relationship with other objects.
 As the scan takes place, a large number of points, known as a 3D point cloud, are acquired.
 Simultaneously a high resolution camera incorporated into the scanner acquires images of the scanned area.
 Finally by combining the imagery and point cloud model this completes an accurate 3D visualisation of the site or structure.

 The applications of 3D laser technology are unlimited.
 For instance, the technology is deployed into civil engineering, architecture, land surveying and heritage building preservation.